usfpgsc/usfpgsc.github.io/_teaching/3mt_judging_criteria.md

 title: "3MT Judging Criteria"
 permalink: /teaching/3mt_judging_criteria
 collection: teaching
+excerpt: "Each competitor will be assessed on the judging criteria listed [here](https://usfpgsc.github.io/teaching/3mt_judging_criteria).
+Each criterion is equally weighted and has an emphasis on audience."
 venue: "ISA 2302 (Physics Colloquim), University of South Florida, Tampa, FL."
 date: 2022-06-14
 ---

-At every level of the competition each competitor will be assessed on the judging criteria listed [here](https://usfpgsc.github.io/teaching/3mt_judging_criteria/).
+Each competitor will be assessed on the judging criteria listed [here](https://usfpgsc.github.io/teaching/3mt_judging_criteria).
 Each criterion is equally weighted and has an emphasis on audience.

 ## Judging Criteria